sharma-dj/Docker/notes.md

 Docker Daemon: The daemon (dockerd) is a process that keeps running in the background and waits for commands from the client.
 The daemon is capable of managing various Docker objects.
 Docker Client: The client  (docker) is a command-line interface program mostly responsible for transporting commands issued by users.
 REST API: The REST API acts as a bridge between the daemon and the client.
 Any command issued using the client passes through the API to finally reach the daemon.

+# Use multi-stage builds
+With multi-stage builds, you use multiple FROM statements in your Dockerfile.
+Each FROM instruction can use a different base, and each of them begins a new stage of the build.
+You can selectively copy artifacts from one stage to another, leaving behind everything you don’t want in the final image.
+To show how this works, let’s adapt the Dockerfile from the previous section to use multi-stage builds.

 # References links
 https://www.freecodecamp.org/news/the-docker-handbook/